swift-server/swift-aws-lambda-runtime/readme.md

  )
  ```

 Next, create a `MyLambda.swift` and implement your Lambda.
+Note that the file can not be named `main.swift` or you will encounter the following error: `'main' attribute cannot be used in a module that contains top-level code`.

 ### Using async function